Eileen Setzler-Hamilton Memorial Scholarship (OPEN)

-The application process is open to current graduate students studying fisheries at a university within the three-state Tidewater AFS area and to both first time and applicants who have not previously won.
+Both first-time and previous applicants who have not won may apply.
 Recipients receive a certificate and $800 scholarship presented during the annual meeting awards banquet.

 Past Awardees